 About Tyr Abad Outdoor Education Centre

-The building was formerly a hunting lodge, and is now run by the Tyr Abad Trust.
+The building was formerly a hunting lodge, and is now run by the Tyr Abad Charity.
 Tyr Abad OEC serves the needs of students throughout the year by providing Outdoor Activities and Field Study courses, as well as more specialised courses as the need arises.

 The accommodation of 36–48 beds is divided into dorms of 4–8 beds.
 We have a comfortable dining room, a common room to relax in where you can find various games and a stock of books and magazines that can be borrowed during your stay, plus a small shop that opens a few evenings during the week.